 What should you know about toilet efficiency?

-Before you contact a licensed plumber for a toilet installation or replacement, it’s a good idea to consider different flushing mechanisms, and how they impact the toilet’s efficiency.
+Before you contact a licensed plumber for a toilet repairs or replacement, it’s a good idea to consider different flushing mechanisms, and how they impact the toilet’s efficiency.
 There are ratings given to toilet models that can help you determine if the toilet will be efficient.
 The WELS rating will tell you if the model is a water efficient model or not.

 Most toilets run on a gravity fed, dual flush system.
 The WELS rating will tell you how much water is used for each flush.
 A higher rating equals a more water-efficient model.
 Dual-flush systems are best for conserving water.
 They come with full, or partial flush options for disposing of either solid or liquid waste.